 What should I do next?

-- Visit our help and support page if you’re worried about paying your mortgage following a relationship breakdown.
-Thousands of borrowers get help from their lender every year.
-Having a conversation with us won’t affect your credit score.
-The earlier you get in touch, the easier it will be to help you.
+- Visit our money worries page if you’re worried about paying your mortgage.
+Talking to us won’t affect your credit score or your mortgage.
+The earlier you get in touch, the easier it is to help you.

 - Visit our guidance page for other things you might want to think about.
 You’ll find our contact details here if you have other accounts with us